Also known as: band dislocates, shoulder dislocates, resistance band dislocates, band shoulder mobility, band shoulder pass

 What is Band Shoulder Dislocates?

-Band Shoulder Dislocates are an easy resistance-band mobility exercise that improves shoulder and thoracic range of motion.
-It primarily targets the deltoids (shoulders), trapezius and upper back while reinforcing scapular control.
-Performed with straight arms, it's ideal as a warm-up for all levels to reduce stiffness and improve posture.
+Band Shoulder Dislocates is a light-resistance mobility exercise that improves shoulder flexibility and overhead range of motion.
+It primarily targets the shoulders, trapezius and upper back while promoting scapular control.
+Difficulty: easy, suitable for warm-ups, rehab and prepping for pressing or pulling lifts.

 How to Do Band Shoulder Dislocates